iTwin/iTwinUI-react/README.md

 ## Contributing

 This project is innersourced, so we welcome you to contribute to it and make this UI design system better.
-You can submit ideas or bugs by creating items in [our backlog](https://dev.azure.com/bentleycs/UX%20Design/_backlogs/backlog/iTwinUI/Features/?workitem=543453).
+You can submit feature requests or bugs by creating an [issue](https://github.com/iTwin/iTwinUI-react/issues).
-Please read our [CONTRIBUTING.md](https://dev.azure.com/bentleycs/UX%20Design/_git/iTwinUI-React?path=%2FCONTRIBUTING.md&_a=preview) for more information.
+Please read our [CONTRIBUTING.md](https://github.com/iTwin/iTwinUI-react/blob/main/CONTRIBUTING.md) for more information.

 ---

 ## Changelog
-Read our [CHANGELOG.md](https://dev.azure.com/bentleycs/UX%20Design/_git/iTwinUI-React?path=%2FCHANGELOG.md&_a=preview) to find recent changes.
+Read our [CHANGELOG.md](https://github.com/iTwin/iTwinUI-react/blob/main/CHANGELOG.md) to find recent changes.